 College dorm rooms and lecture halls don’t offer an enormous amount of space for additional monitors, so also consider a monitor mount to maximize productivity.
 Just double-check the weight of each display you’re attaching, as the mounts have weight limits for what they can support.

 For even more options, check out our daily monitor deals.

 When will back-to-school sales end?

-Retailers often won’t tell you when these sales end, though it’s likely they’ll be available throughout most of August.
+Retailers often won’t tell you when these sales end, though it’s likely they’ll be available into the first week of September.
 Students may go back to school and find they have the wrong equipment.
 Prices may change as retailer stock fluctuates.

 New Mexico: Aug.
 5-Aug.
 7, at midnight.
 Details.